Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Your Workflows Are Genuinely Different

-Off-the-shelf software is built for the typical version of a business in your sector.
-If your business operates in a typical way, off-the-shelf software will fit reasonably well.
-If your business has workflows, processes, or requirements that are genuinely different from the norm, off-the-shelf software will not fit - and you will spend significant time and energy working around its limitations.
+Off-the-shelf software is built for the typical business in your sector.
+If your workflows are genuinely different from the norm, off-the-shelf will not fit - you will spend significant energy working around its limitations.

 You Need to Own Your Technology

 With off-the-shelf software, you are a tenant rather than an owner.
-The vendor controls the product roadmap, the pricing, the data format, and the terms of service.
-If the vendor raises prices, changes functionality you depend on, is acquired by a competitor, or goes out of business, your options are limited.
+The vendor controls roadmap, pricing, data format, and terms of service.
+If they raise prices, change functionality, are acquired, or go out of business, your options are limited.

 Bespoke software eliminates vendor dependency.
 You own the source code and can deploy, modify, and maintain it independently of any third party.
 You are never subject to a vendor's pricing decisions or product changes.